 You might hope that the average reader won’t spot something too small, but eagle-eyed readers always will, which is why it’s crucial to have meticulous processes in place, particularly when delivering work for a client.

-Every agency will have its own internal process, outside of the client’s which will often be a lengthy one involving multiple stakeholders.
+Every content agency will have its own internal process, outside of the client’s which will often be a lengthy one involving multiple stakeholders.
 Like with everything at Wardour, we view this as a team effort and ensure every person on the project is involved.
 From peer-to-peer proofreading in draft article stage and getting an external expert proofreader in towards the end of a schedule, or just before sign-off having high-resolution proofs checked by the individual editor, content director, designer, creative director, account manager, production manager, head of client services and CEO.

 That’s 10 pairs of eyes – 20 eyes in total.
 When we say a fresh set of eyes is key, we really do mean it.